hashsequence/Linux-Job-Worker/README.md

 #### Server

-* use a DataStore Structure to function as a in-memory database
+* Use a DataStore Structure to function as a in-memory database

-* function to execute commands
+* Function to execute commands

     * os/exec and syscall packages can take care of this

-* logfile system management
+* Logfile system management

-    * can use log, writer and reader packages
+    * Can use log, writer and reader packages

-    * must manage concurrency issues with read and write
+    * Must manage concurrency issues with read and write

-    * will be similar to how linux implements it using the /proc path:
+    * Will be similar to how linux implements it using the /proc path:
         ```
         $ ls -al  /proc | head -n 10
         total 4